Complete Game Logic with Sabotage: Axiomatization

 \subsection{Proof Transformations}

-This section shows that the translation also respects the proof calculus.
-Combined with the semantic correctness of the translation this allows the transfer of completeness from \glmurlshortname to \glrulesshortname.
-The key fact needed about the translation is that the sabotage paraphrasing of the named recursive games, \emph{provably} behaves the same as the extremal fixpoint it denotes.
+This section shows that the translation respects the proof calculus.
+Combined with the semantic correctness of the translation this enables the transfer of completeness from \glmurlshortname to \glsshortname.
+The key fact needed about the translation is that the sabotage paraphrasing of recursive games \emph{provably} behaves the same as the extremal fixpoint it denotes.
+As a consequence, \glmurlshortname proofs can be translated to \glsshortname.